brian-campbell/ai-bootcamp-project-3/README.md

 ## Files
 The core solution for this project can be found in the `chatbot_solution.ipynb` file.
 The other files were used by individual team members during the project and then code from them were combined in the final solution file.
 This is a Jupyter Notebook and requires an environment set up for running Jupyter Notebooks in order to test and run the solution.

+The data in the `movies_per_genre` directory were not used in the final solution.
+They were consided initally and then abandoned.

 ## Usage

 ### Running the Bot